 Day One August 16th.
 Peterborough to Glasgow.

 It was an early start today for us this morning.
 Car packed to bursting point with enough items for any eventuality.
-Well thats what it seems like.
-A bit of fiddling with our new toy, a GPS Satellite Navigation gizmo and were off.
-Three short pit stops later and were whizzing through Glasgow with no hesitation.
+Well that’s what it seems like.
+A bit of fiddling with our new toy, a GPS Satellite Navigation gizmo and we’re off.
+Three short pit stops later and we’re whizzing through Glasgow with no hesitation.
 'Tom,' the Sat Nav's male voice, gives the driver clear instructions right through to our hotel for the night.
 The whole journey was fast and uneventful .
 Not a traffic jam or road work in sight until we reached Glasgow.
 Nancy and John even managed to sleep for a good few miles of the route.

 Our hotel for the nights was in Erskine just north of Glasgow on the banks of the Clyde River.
 The hotel is a large ugly modern square blocky building.
 The rooms were adequate but the on suite bathrooms had obliviously been recently refurbished and were dazzlingly pristine white.
 Shame they had forgotten to paint the door.